 Julia sniffed and sat up, feeling the itch of Josie’s wool sweater on her eyelids, and tried to collect herself.
 “I’m okay.
 Really, I am.”
 She sniffled and wiped the underside of her nose with the back of her hand.

-Right then, Cally did walk into the room, her form visible behind Julia’s friends.
+Right then, Cally walked into the room, her form visible behind Julia’s friends.
 They didn’t see Cally yet, but Julia did.
 The world was going to end, wasn’t it?

 What would she do if Cally kicked her out?
-How would she live without her yarn?
-Ordering it online just wasn’t the same.
+How’d she live without her yarn?
+Ordering it online wasn’t the same.
 She couldn’t touch it or smell it.
-She couldn’t see it’s real color under the light with her own eyes.
+She couldn’t see its color under the light with her own eyes.